discretize/discretize-guides/cm-guides/necromancer/power-reaper/index.md

 ### **Phase 2**

-1. If Siax is still invulnerable, when your add dies, cast your healing signet into the invulnerabiltiy
+1. If Siax is still invulnerable, when your add dies, cast your healing signet into the invulnerability

 2.  <Skill name="Grasping Darkness"/> (GS 5)